 El Sueño has filled a 18th century private home with cozy suites and turn-of-the-century design pieces — think black and white parque floors, lampshades in the shape of woman’s torso or pillows imprinted with era images.
 According to the hotel, each suite is dedicated to a woman in history who never stopped dreaming.
 Though it might sound a tad cheesy, the decor feels lyrical and charming, not over-the-top, and the hotel’s size allows for a kind of personalized and warm customer service not possible in grander spaces.

-Book any of these Puebla hotels on Trivago.
+Book any of these Puebla hotels here on HotelsCombined.